Berlin man seriously injured after crashing ATV into tree

-BERLIN, Mass.
-(WHDH) – A Berlin man remained in serious condition Sunday after he hit a tree head-on.
-He was riding an ATV when police say he swerved off the road.
+BERLIN, MA (WHDH) — Officials transported a Berlin man to the hospital after he hit a tree head-on while driving an ATV.

+Police said the 24-year-old rider was not breathing after veering off a paved roadway and crashing into a tree around 5:15 p.m.
+Sunday.

-“An off-duty firefighter was in the area at the time of the crash and did perform CPR on the victim and at the time of our arrival he was breathing,” Chief of Police Tom Galvin said.
+“An off-duty firefighter was in the area at the time of the crash and did perform CPR on the victim, and at the time of our arrival, he was breathing,” said Chief of Police Tom Galvin.

 The driver wasn’t wearing a helmet, according to police.
 He was taken to the hospital with serious injuries.